RetroReversing/retroReversing/categories/misc/Books.md

 ## Version 4.0
 <img class="lazy-load" data-image-full="/public/images/books/GameProgrammingStarterKit4.0.jpg" />
 The Fourth version was released in 2000 by **Macmillan Software** and only consisted of 2 CDs this time.
 On those 2 CDs was the same Introductory Edition of Visual C++ 6.0 as the previous version and version 3.1 of the Genesis 3D SDK.
-The DirectX SDK was upated to version 7.0 and it came with a new 3D animation tool called **Shadow Realm Model Animator**.
+The DirectX SDK was updated to version 7.0 and it came with a new 3D animation tool called **Shadow Realm Model Animator**.

 This time it only contained two ebooks but they were arguably better for game development as it now includes DirectX:
 * Teach Yourself Visual C++ 6 in 21 Days
 * Teach Yourself DirectX 7 in 24 Hours

-The physical book that was included this time was the **Second** Edition of **Game Design Secrets of the Sages** by **Marc Saltzman** which is a really interesting book pulished by **BradyGames**.
+The physical book that was included this time was the **Second** Edition of **Game Design Secrets of the Sages** by **Marc Saltzman** which is a really interesting book published by **BradyGames**.

 ## Version 5.0
 <img class="lazy-load" data-image-full="/public/images/books/GameProgrammingStarterKit5.0.jpg" />